 What Drives Rolex Demand?

-With a production schedule of around 1 million Rolex per year and an active and ready-to-buy market of many times more that, it means that buyers are prepared to turn to pre-owned Rolex just so that they can seal the deal.
-For purists and collectors, this means that they are in with a shout of sourcing a special edition or particular model long after its initial release.
+With a production schedule of around 1 million Rolex per year an active ready-to-buy market of many times more than that, it means that buyers are prepared to turn to pre-owned Rolex just so that they can seal the deal.
+For purists collectors, this means that they are in with a shout of sourcing a special edition or particular model long after its initial release.

 Rolex is like gold; two of the few commodities in the modern world that have gone up in price – even during the pandemic.

-The Rolex brand name, itself, pushes the value up.
-Sometimes mysterious and even aloof, the brand and its ambassadors rarely seem to put a foot wrong reputationally.
+The Rolex brand name itself pushes the value up.
+Sometimes mysterious even aloof, the brand its ambassadors rarely seem to put a foot wrong reputationally.
 This dates all the way back to the origins of their brand in 1905.
-Rolex also refuses to compromise on the quality of their materials; when you’re investing in a product that you need to see a good return on, quality is everything.
+Rolex also refuses to compromise on the quality of its materials; when you’re investing in a product that you need to see a good return on, quality is everything.

 A simple figure, perhaps, but it is estimated that a Rolex traditionally increases in value by 5-15 per cent each year.

-Introduced in 1954, the Submariner has only grown in cost, value and esteem.
-Developed for the deep blue sea, you are as likely to spot a Sub around a dinner table or in the board room as 500ft under the sea.
+Introduced in 1954, the Submariner has only grown in cost, value esteem.
+Developed for the deep blue sea, you are as likely to spot a Sub around a dinner table or in the boardroom as 500ft under the sea.